 |Binomial name:||Maylandia Estherae|

 Maylandia Eestherae, called the red zebra or otherwise, Esther Grant’s zebra, belongs to the Pseudotrophine Cichlid.
 It dwells in the rock called Mbuna, of the Malawi Lake.
 Just like other cichlids of the Malawi Lake, this fish too breeds through the mouth.
-Females grip the eggs that are fertilized, keep the fry within their mouth up to 21 days until they release them.
-A desirable and beautiful species, suitable for the fish tank, the coloration of both the male and female is so unique and distinct from each other that they almost look to be from two different tribes.
+Females grip the eggs that are fertilized and keep the fry within their mouth for up to 21 days until they release them.
+A desirable and beautiful species, suitable for the fish tank, the coloration of both the male and female are so unique and distinct from each other that they almost look to be from two different tribes.

-This species of Cichlid have a long history that includes the ups of popularity and downs of identity.
-In the beginning, it was assumed to be from the group of Zebra Cichlid, a Pseudotropheus zebra variety, and was commonly termed as Orange Blue Mouth Breeder.
-Later, in 1995, the Konings included this variety as a member of its own species named as Pseudotropheus Estherae.
-After the new revisions in the genus Pseudotropheus, again an identity crisis took place, which replaced all the Zebra-type Cichlids to their own genera, as well as included both Metriaclima Esther and Maylandia Estherae in the list of this Cichlid.
-Finally, now, the Red Zebra is placed in the Maylandia Estherae species and is termed as Esther Grant’s Zebra.
+This species of Cichlid has a long history that includes the ups of popularity and downs of identity.
+In the beginning, it was assumed to be from the group of Zebra Cichlid, a Pseudotropheus zebra variety, and was commonly termed an Orange Blue Mouth Breeder.
+Later, in 1995, the Konings included this variety as a member of its own species named Pseudotropheus Estherae.
+After the new revisions in the genus Pseudotropheus, again an identity crisis took place, which replaced all the Zebra-type Cichlids to their own genera, as well as including both Metriaclima Esther and Maylandia Estherae in the list of this Cichlid.
+Finally, now, the Red Zebra is placed in the Maylandia Estherae species and is termed Esther Grant’s Zebra.

 Habitat and Range